 TA_{t}=TL_{t}+SHE_{t}

-TA_{t} = Total assets, which is the book value of all resources the company owns at the end of period t.
+TA_{t} = Total assets: the book value of all resources the company owns at the end of period t.

-SHE_{t} = book value of shareholders’ equity, which is the amount of capital investors have contributed to the firm -Common Stock (CS) and Preferred Stock (PS)- plus cumulative retained earnings (CRE):
+SHE_{t} = Book value of shareholders’ equity: the capital investors have contributed to the firm — common stock (CS) and preferred stock (PS) — plus cumulative retained earnings (CRE):

 PS_{t}= Book value of preferred stock at period t

-Retained earnings of one period is equal to net income minus dividend payments in the period.
+The retained earnings of a single period equal net income minus the dividends paid in that period.

 TA_{t}=TL_{t}+(CS_{t}+PS_{t})+CRE_{t}